RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 You can use the commands **Renumber** and **Unnumber** to insert and remove line numbers from your code.

 If your sources include any comments beyond column 73, you need to configure the line numbering in order to ensure you only apply changes to the COBOL sequence area.
-Here's how you can do this:
+Here is how you can do this:

 1. Click **Window \> Preferences** and navigate to **Rocket Software \> COBOL \> Editor \> Line Numbering**.
 2. Ensure that only the **COBOL (left-hand margin)** option is enabled.